IsmailsGit/AWS-Module/Notes.md

 If you have any issues check your DNS setting resolution in your vpc and check your route tables.

 Types of Endpoints
 ![Screenshot](https://github.com/user-attachments/assets/76265f22-ca19-4d79-96ef-dcad653c7148)
 ENI(Elastic Network Interface) - which is basically a private IP address that serves as the entry point for EC2 instances to connect to the supported AWS services.
 Think of it as a way to keep everything on a private network, rather than going out over the internet.

+#### IPv6
+IPv4 is designed to provide 4.3 billion addresses(Will be  exhausted soon) IPv6 is the successor of IPv4 IPv6 is designed to provide 3.4 x 10³⁸ unique ip addresses Every Ipv6 address in AWS is public and internet-routable(no private range like ipv4).

+Format is  x.x.x.x.x.x.x.x(x is hexadecimal, range can be from 0000 to ffff) Example 2001:db8:3333:4444:5555:8a2e:6666:7777
+Can be shortened in to colons if one part is all zeros
+:: - All 8 segments are zero
+2001:db8:: - Last 6 segments are zero

 ## DNS(Route53)